This article outlines the Encryption algorithms used by Symantec Encryption Desktop and Symantec Endpoint Encryption.

 The SEE Helpdesk page also discusses this.

-Symantec Encryption Desktop uses PGP Keys and has the capability to use AES256 for encryption should the recipient support this.
+Symantec Encryption Desktop and PGP Command Line use PGP Keys and has the capability to use AES256 for encryption should the recipient support this.
 SED will always encrypt to the preferred algorithms specified on the key for backwards compatibility.
 For example, multiple encryption algorithms are available such as AES, CAST, TripleDES, IDEA or Twofish with supported hashes of SHA-2-256, SHA-2-384, SHA-2-512, RIPEMD-160 or SHA-1.

 Both Symantec Encryption Desktop 10 and Symantec Endpoint Encryption 11 are NIST certified, which comply with current NIST requirements including strong ciphers for encryption.
 See the following articles for information on this: